-Students should not enter another person's room when the regular occupant is out unless accompanied by the Residence Hall Supervisor, Assistant to the Dean of Students - Men, Assistant to the Dean of Students - Women, or Dean of Students.
+Students should not enter another person's room when the regular occupant is out unless accompanied by the Residence Hall Supervisor, the Dean of Students, or the Assistant to the Dean of Students.

 Students should never leave large sums of money in their rooms or cars, and they should remove all valuables at any time they are not on campus.
 Anything stolen should be reported to the Office of Campus Safety as soon as possible.
 All personal property of a student is the sole responsibility of that student.
 Freed-Hardeman University does not assume any responsibility for personal property that is lost, damaged, or stolen.
 Consequently, students are encouraged to purchase insurance if their belongings are not covered under the homeowner's policy of their parents or guardians.